AdamVenis/adamvenis.github.io/_posts/2020-08-31-making-estimates.md

-Making Predictions

-Suppose you repeatedly conduct an experiment that sometimes fails and sometimes succeeds.
+Suppose you find yourself repeatedly conducting an experiment that sometimes fails and sometimes succeeds.
 Suppose further that each iteration of the experiment is identical, and random chance is the only difference between success and failure.
-This is analogous to repeatedly flipping a biased coin.
-A biased coin will show heads with a probability that isn't necessarily 0.5, as it is for a usual coin.
+This is analogous to repeatedly flipping a biased coin, a coin that shows heads with a probability that isn't necessarily 0.5 as it is for a usual coin.

-Let `p` be the unknown probability that your experiment succeeds.
-You would like to know the true value of `p`, but the best you can do is to estimate, based on the results of your experiments/coinflips/whatever, what `p` might be.
+Let $$p$$ be the unknown probability that your experiment succeeds.
+You would like to know the true value of $$p$$, but the best you can do is to estimate, based on the results of your experiments/coinflips/whatever, what `p` might be.

 An Estimator is a scheme for coming up with such an estimate `x`, given a collection of observations.
 For example, say you've flipped your coin 10 times and heads has come up 7 times.
-A very intuitive estimate for `p` would be `x = 0.7`.
-This estimator is called the empirical mean.
-Now it is possible that `p` is actually 0.7, but it could also be infinitely many other possible values, which case your estimate would not be perfectly accurate.
+An intuitive estimate for `p` would be `x = 0.7`.
+This estimator is called the _empirical mean_.
+Now it's possible that `p`'s true value is actually 0.7, but it could also one of infinitely many other possible values, in which case your estimate would not be perfectly accurate.
 In these cases it makes sense to measure the degree of accuracy of your estimate.
-There are many different ways to measure this accuracy.
-One might be the difference between your estimate and the true value, i.e. `|x - p|`.
+There are different ways to measure this accuracy.
+One way is to compute the difference between your estimate and the true value, i.e. $$|x - p|$$.
 We want this value to be 0, or at least as close to 0 as possible.
-Another measurement that is more common in statistics is the function `(x - p)^2`.
+Another measurement that's more commonly seen in statistics is the function `(x - p)^2`.
 The idea of squaring the difference is to further penalize larger differences.
-These functions are called loss functions, and the two examples given are known as L1 loss and L2 loss respectively.
+These functions are called _loss functions_, and the two examples given are known as _L1 loss_ and _L2 loss_ respectively.

-A surprising thing I'd like to demonstrate is that there are estimators that can do better than the empirical mean, when evaluated using L2 loss.

-We can visualize the L2 loss as follows: start with an underlying `p`, generate samples using `p`, use the estimator to generate an estimate `x`, and then compute `(x - p)^2`.
-The following code and graph shows the loss using the empirical mean estimator for different values of `p`.
+We can calculate the L2 loss as follows: start with some underlying value for `p`, generate sample observations using `p`, use the estimator to generate an estimate `x`, and then check the value of your loss, `(x - p)^2`.
+The following code and graph shows the L2 loss using the empirical mean estimator for different values of `p`.

 ```
 import matplotlib